-- 1. Prepared by Gord Doerksen, P. Eng., JDS Energy & Mining Inc. - 2.
-CIM Guidelines were followed for Mineral Reserves - 3.
-Mineral Reserves are estimated based on an UG mining cost of \$9/t, a processing cost of \$16/t and a G&A cost of \$6/t.
+- 1. Prepared by Brandon Chambers, P.Eng. under the supervision and sign-off by Qualified Person Gord Doerksen, P.Eng., both of JDS Energy & Mining Inc. - 2.
+CIM Guidelines and Definitions were followed for Mineral Reserves. - 3.
+Mineral Reserves are estimated at a cut-off value of US\$33/t based on an OP and UG mining cost of US\$11/t, a processing cost of US\$15/t and a G&A cost of US\$7/t.
 Process recovery of the diamonds was assumed to be 100% as the recoveries were included in the mineral resource block model assumptions and therefore have taken recoveries into account.
-All of the kimberlite material in the South Lobe is above the cut-off value.
-Base of Probable Reserve is 310 masl. - 4.
-Mineral Reserves are quoted above a +1.25 mm bottom cut-off and have been factored to account for diamond losses within the smaller sieve classes expected within the current configuration of the Karowe Mine process plant. - 5.
-Diamond valuation was derived from historical sales adjusted for current and estimated future values. - 6.
-Tonnages are rounded to the nearest 100,000 tonnes; diamond grades are rounded to one decimal place.
-Tonnage and grade measurements are in metric units; contained diamonds are reported as thousands of carats. - 7.
+All of the kimberlite material in the South Lobe is above the cut-off value. - 4.
+UG dilution included in the Reserve was estimated and revised in 2021 from the 2019 FS and includes the following three sources: - a.
+1.0 m of zero-grade overbreak from stoping adjacent to the granite host rock; - b.
+2.7 Mt of zero-grade overbreak from stoping adjacent to sedimentary rocks (based on geomechanical modelling); - Inclusion of inferred KIMB3 kimberlite which for reporting and economic modelling purposes is treated as zerograde dilution in the mine plan. - 5.
+The bottom elevation of the Probable Reserve is 310 masl. - 6.
+Mineral Reserves are quoted above a +1.25 mm bottom cut-off and have been factored to account for diamond losses within the smaller sieve classes expected within the current configuration of the Karowe Mine process plant. - 7.
+Diamond valuation was derived from historical sales adjusted for current and estimated future values. - 8.
+Tonnages are rounded to the nearest 100,000 tonnes; diamond grades are rounded to one decimal place to properly reflect the Reserve estimate accuracy. - 9.
+Tonnage and grade measurements are in metric units; contained diamonds are reported as thousands of carats. - 10.
+Stockpile Reserves are not included in the Karowe Mineral Resource Estimate, which covered only in-situ mineralized material. - 11.
+Stockpile Reserves are based on surveyed volumes and block model grades. - 12.
 All numbers have been rounded to reflect accuracy of estimate.